 Add the powdered and combine with mixer until smooth.
 Add vanilla at the end to sweeten.
 If you think the frosting is to thick you can add a little milk until it's the consistency you like.

 Step 3: Frosting the cake

 Put one layer of cake on a plate or platter.
 Frost the top, and then add the second layer of cake to the top.
 Frost the top of the cake, and then the sides.
 I find it really helpful to frost in four spots to keep the layers from shifting while frosting then finishing all around.

 Top with walnuts or pecans to complete.
-I used a food processor to grind walnuts to "dust" the top of the cake.
+I used a food processor to grind walnuts to "dust" the top of the banana cake.
 Serve immediately, or refrigerate until ready to serve.
 This is a delicious dessert to pair with any of these delicious summer cookout Instant Pot or Air Fryer recipes!

 Banana Sour Cream Cake

 - 3 eggs beaten

 - 1 cup sour cream full or reduced fat

 - ⅓ cup oil